CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 #### INF.3.M12 Avoidance of electrical ignition sources

 The major part of structural fire protection measures aims to limit developing fires, as well as to allow the escape of persons and the deployment of rescue workers.
-On the development of fires, these measures usually have little influence.
+On the origin of fires these measures usually have only a small influence.

 Here, the individual has to pay special attention and precaution in his daily work environment.
 In addition to the well-known and obvious sources of fire such as ashtrays, the "tip in the trash" or Christmas candle decorations attention must be paid to the less obvious electrical ignition sources.